-Although Utu is often cited as his masterpiece, Murphy's subsequent film is his defining work in my eyes, and it currently stands as my all-time favourite New Zealand film.
+Although Utu is often cited as his masterpiece, Murphy's subsequent film is his defining work in my eyes.
+It currently stands as my all-time favourite New Zealand film.
 I'm talking about 1986's The Quiet Earth — an enduring sci-fi thriller with a reputation that continues to spread globally.
 There's even a reasonably popular sci-fi film website named after it.

-Murphy's next film would be his last in New Zealand for a while.
+Murphy's next film would be his last downunder for a while.
 1988's Never Say Die was a valiant attempt to mount an American-style 80s action film in New Zealand.
-The Temuera Morrison-starring movie isn't as well remembered as Murphy's other works, but I have a soft spot for Never Say Die, and I wish modern local filmmakers would attempt something with similar intentions.
-Along with 1985's Shaker Run, this comprises New Zealand Action Cinema's Golden Period.
+The Temuera Morrison-starring movie isn't as well remembered as Murphy's other works, but I have a soft spot for it, and wish modern local filmmakers would attempt something with similar intentions.
+Along with 1985's Shaker Run, this comprises New Zealand action cinema's golden period.

 Murphy's talents at this point took him to Hollywood, where he directed a string of efficient studio genre films, the best examples of which all had "two" in the title: Young Guns II, Fortress 2 and Under Siege II: Dark Territory — a criminally under-appreciated action thriller that stands as Steven Seagal's best ever film.

 When Peter Jackson began mounting the Lord of the Rings trilogy in 1999, he wasn't about to let someone with Murphy's skills go to waste, and Murphy was employed as a second unit director.
-He performed similar duties on the American action film xXx: The Next Level; returning the favour to Lee Tamahori (Murphy's first assistant director on Utu and The Quiet Earth).
+Murphy performed similar duties on American action film xXx: The Next Level; returning the favour to Lee Tamahori (who was Murphy's first assistant director on Utu and The Quiet Earth).

-But Murphy wasn't done mounting his own movies, and in 2004 released his most recent feature as director to date, Spooked.
+But Murphy wasn't done mounting his own movies, and in 2004 released Spooked.
 Officially a fictional tale, Spooked was inspired by events detailed in journalist Ian Wishart's book The Paradise Conspiracy.
-It's undeniable fun seeing conspiracy thriller tropes play out in a New Zealand context, and with its first person voice over, jazzy score and shady shenanigans, it's possibly the closest thing we've ever seen to an example of Kiwi film noir.
+It's undeniable fun seeing conspiracy thriller tropes play out in a New Zealand context, and with its first person voice-over, jazzy score and shady shenanigans, it's possibly the closest thing we've ever seen to an example of Kiwi film noir.

 It's been gratifying seeing the attention Murphy has been getting thanks to the release of Utu Redux.
 Even within the context of New Zealand's persistently problematic relationships with its major artists, it's hard to shake the feeling he is underrated [notwithstanding his 2013 Arts Icon Award].